bruan5483/Take5/README.md

 # Take5
 A project built during Hack the North 2024.
+Completed in a 36-hour period using AI facial landmark tracking.

 ## Setup
 1. Install the following dependencies: